Mercato (2025)

 For over 50 years, Mercato had been an Italian grocer offering a solution to the local migrant community, though with their relocation from Campbelltown to North Adelaide in 2025 came a renewed purpose, and we were approached to help communicate this.

 We started by stepping back and analysing how Mercato had evolved and define what it was becoming.
 Quickly it became clear that the business had grown beyond being just a grocer, into an advocate and demonstration of the way that Italians eat, drink and live.
-We centred the brand strategy and design around the idea of ‘the Italian way’ and made sure that all visual and written elements were proud, direct, joyful and passionate.
+We centred the brand strategy and design around the idea of ‘the Italian way’ and made sure that all visual and written elements were proud, direct, joyful and passionate to convey this.

-Key to this was reimagining and reintroducing the ‘Mercato Man’ brandmark, which was the brand’s defining element throughout the mid 2000’s until their 50th year anniversary in 2022.
-We modernised the mark for digital use and positioned this as the brand’s main identifier alongside its existing logotype.
+Key to the brand refresh was reimagining and reintroducing the ‘Mercato Man’ brandmark, which was the brand’s defining element throughout the mid 2000’s until their 50th year anniversary in 2022.
+We modernised the mark for digital use and positioned it as the brand’s main identifier alongside the existing logotype.
 These elements are paired with a primary typeface inspired by Italian shopfront signage, Mercato’s signature green, brand pillar/category icons, and a witty tone of voice used across print and social material.

 Part of Mercato’s move was a larger focus on their dine-in offering.
 Their wine bar was set to be a slower, intimate experience compared to the bustling retail section, so we introduced a secondary serif typeface and bar icon inspired by vintage Strega and Meletti posters to subtly differentiate the areas.
 The bar’s verbal identity adopts a slightly warmer tone of voice, experienced by patrons through small messages on packaging and signage that reinforce Mercato’s values and offer moments of joy.

-The brand’s simple visual identity is supported by imagery that conveys both the personality of the brand and the unique features of its product offerings.
+The brand’s simple visual identity is supported by imagery that conveys both its personality and the unique features of its product offerings.
 We art directed shoots centred on slicing, tearing, spooning, and stacking anything we could get our hands on to immerse audiences in the Mercato experience.

 We undertook initial design and development of Mercato’s website in 2023, offering the same, streamlined in-store shopping experience to digital users.
 Clear category navigation, consistent collection layouts and simple product imagery invite users to learn more about each product or quickly purchase if they’re a regular.